zhengyulennyli/steamedfish_blog/_posts/2019-04-07-dakar-taxis.md

 Another 10 minutes or so of walking led me to another empty taxi, who wanted 5000 CFA to take me to my destination.
 No thanks.
 Eventually after walking a little more than a mile in total, I got into a taxi that took me to my hotel for 3000 CFA.
 Finally, home sweet home.

 The hotel was guarded, and only let the taxi through when they saw that I had a suitcase in the backseat.
 I was cautious when paying the driver, shining my cell phone light on the respective bills to make sure he gave me the right amount of change.
 One of the guards knocked on the window, wondering what was taking so long, so I rushed out of the car, grabbing my backpack and change in one hand, and my cellphone and suitcase in the other.
 RIP wallet with my credit card, debit card, driver's license, and about $40 cash.
-Another problem that Uber and other ride sharing companies easily solve.
+Here is yet another problem that Uber and other ride sharing companies easily solve.